 Author: Dr. Jean-Paul Rodrigue

-Natural and anthropogenic disasters have disruptive effects on transportation systems, impacting modes, terminals, and infrastructure.
+Natural and anthropogenic disruptive events have effects on transportation systems, which can impact modes, terminals, and infrastructure differently.

 There is often more to learn from failure than success, even if failure is never welcomed.
 While the factors behind success can, at times, be ambiguous, the reasons for failure are commonly quite clear.
 The reasons why an airline is having a profitable quarter are more difficult to assess than if one of its planes was to fall off the sky.

-Transportation is often considered a critical infrastructure since a disruption in one of its components can have a significant impact on the economic and social well-being of a region of a nation.
+Transportation is often considered a critical infrastructure since a disruption in one of its components can significantly impact the economic and social well-being of a region or a nation.
 An effective way to assess how critical infrastructure is would be to consider the impacts its removal would have on the flows and activities it services.
-From an economic standpoint, the impacts of disasters are dependent on three factors; 1) the nature and level of incidence of disasters; 2) the level of exposure of populations and infrastructures, and; 3) the level of vulnerability of populations and infrastructures.
-Several drivers have an impact on the threats and risk level of disasters on transportation systems:
+From an economic standpoint, the impacts of disruptions are dependent on three factors:

 - Increased mobility.
-The mobility of passengers (for commuting, tourism, business, and migration) and freight has risen globally, including the crossing of international boundaries.
+The mobility of passengers (for commuting, tourism, business, and migration) and freight has risen globally, including crossing international boundaries.
 Air and maritime transportation are particularly illustrative since their growth implies more vehicles and cargo in circulation.
-This trend has also been strengthened by trade agreements and reductions in tariffs promoted by organizations such as the World Trade Organization.
+Therefore, even if the risk factors remain similar, if there is more activity, there will be more disruptions.
+This trend has also been strengthened by trade agreements and tariff reductions promoted by organizations such as the World Trade Organization.
 There are more economic opportunities, but some risks, such as infectious diseases, can spread faster and more extensively.

 - Infrastructure and economic interdependency.
-Transportation and energy infrastructures are particularly interdependent, implying that a disruption in one infrastructure may spread to other infrastructures.
-This interdependency is also economic as trade is based upon respective specialization.
+Transportation and energy infrastructures are particularly interdependent, implying that a disruption in one infrastructure may spread to other infrastructures through propagation and back-propagation mechanisms.
+This interdependency is also economic, as trade is based upon respective specialization.
 Some parts and components are provided by a limited number of suppliers, which can be prone to risks in case of disruptions.
-In several sectors, supply chains are relatively rigid, implying that there are limited options for substitution.
-The same applies to resources such as oil that require a continuous supply with limited margins to accommodate major disruptions.
+In several sectors, such as resources and energy, supply chains are relatively rigid, implying that there are limited options for substitution.
+Resources such as oil require a continuous supply with limited margins to accommodate major disruptions.

 - Centralization and concentration of distribution.
 The principle of economies of scale often leads to a centralization of network structures and a concentration of economic activities.
 Most transportation systems are organized as hub-and-spoke networks, particularly for air transportation, but this characteristic is also prevalent in maritime shipping.
+A small number of airports and ports handle a large share of the traffic.
 Global trade is articulated by major gateways where a few control a large share of the commercial flows.
 At the more basic geographical level, strategic passages impose bottlenecks for global maritime freight circulation.

 The transport industry has responded to these drivers with massive investments in infrastructure and facilities that have expanded the capacity and efficiency of transportation systems, both at the domestic and international levels.
-In turn, added flows and capacities increased demands on the management of physical distribution systems, which includes activities such as transportation, transshipment, warehousing, insurance, and retailing.
-They are of strategic importance to national economies.
+In turn, added flows and capacities increased demands on managing physical distribution systems, including transportation, transshipment, warehousing, insurance, and retailing.
+These sectors are strategically important to national economies as they directly or indirectly manage risks by regulating the availability and distribution of goods.
 Due to their scale and connectivity, the following transportation networks are particularly vulnerable:

 - Air transportation.
-Such networks are vulnerable to disruptions at major hubs, while disruptions at smaller hubs will have limited consequences.
+Such networks have a nodal hierarchy vulnerable to disruptions at major hubs, while disruptions at smaller hubs will have more limited consequences.

 - Maritime shipping.
-The vulnerability of maritime networks has different considerations depending on if the node is a hub or a gateway.
+These circuitous nodal hierarchy networks have different considerations depending on whether the node is a hub or a gateway.
 Disruptions at a hub will mostly impact maritime shipping networks, while disruptions at a gateway will mostly impact the hinterland.

 - Logistical networks.
-Vulnerable to disruptions impacting one element of the supply chain and the connected activities that are upstream and downstream.
+These sequential networks are vulnerable to disruptions impacting one element of the supply chain and the connected activities that are upstream and downstream.

 - Road networks.
 Because of their mesh structure, road networks are not highly vulnerable to disruptions, unless this disruption is at a wide scale.